lguerdan/lguerdan.github.io/_news/announcement_9.md

 ---
 layout: post
-date: 2024-5-9 15:59:00-0400
+date: 2024-10-14 15:59:00-0400
 inline: true
 ---

-I am excited to intern with [Alexandra Chouldechova](https://www.microsoft.com/en-us/research/people/alexandrac/), [Solon Barocas](http://solon.barocas.org/) and [Hanna Wallach](http://dirichlet.net/) in the Fairness, Accountability, Transparency and Ethics (FATE) group at Microsoft Research NYC this summer.
+I will give a talk at the INFORMS 24’ Session on Human-Centered AI and Decision Making for Social Good.